Ruchielle/Employee-Performance-and-Workforce-Productivity-Analytics/README.md

 Used for:

     - Creating analytical measures
     - Calculating employee and promotion metrics
     - Calculating promotion rate
     - Calculating average salary
     - Calculating average performance
     - Creating analytical categories and groups

+### Data Workflow
+This project is built using an employee performance dataset sourced from Kaggle, containing 5,000 employee records and 11 columns.
+The dataset provides a comprehensive look into workforce dynamics, covering key areas such as demographics, compensation, performance, promotions, attendance, and work arrangements.
+Dataset Fields
+ - Employee ID: A unique identifier assigned to each employee.
+ - Age: The current age of the employee.
+ - Gender: The gender identity of the employee.
+ - Department: The organizational department the employee belongs to.
+ - Job Level: The employee's current role hierarchy or tier.
+ - Salary: The compensation or pay rate for the employee.
+ - Years at Company: The total duration of time the employee has spent with the organization.
+ - Performance Score: The evaluated metric representing the employee's work output and effectiveness.
+ - Promotion Date: The historical date associated with the employee's last promotion.
+ - Absence Days: The total number of days the employee was absent from work.
+ - Work Mode: The employee's designated work arrangement (e.g., remote, hybrid, or on-site).